 Students are responsible to complete the following:

-- All first-year students must see an adviser each semester; all Judith Herb College of Education students are strongly encouraged to see a faculty or academic adviser at least once a year.
+- All first-year students must see an advisor each semester; all Judith Herb College of Education students are strongly encouraged to see a faculty or academic advisor at least once a year.

 - Readmit students are responsible for degree requirements in effect at the time of readmission.